opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Hardware Device
 ---------------
 If you have an Android device, you can use it to test and debug your applications.
 This way is more authentic, though a little bit harder to set up.
+You need to make some actions for Windows and Linux operating systems to be able to work with Android devices.
+No actions are required for Mac OS.
+See detailed information on configuring hardware devices in subsections below.
+You may also consult the official `Android Developers site <http://developer.android.com/tools/device.html>`_ for more information.

 Windows host computer
 ^^^^^^^^^^^^^^^^^^^^^